Crucial Steps for Single Mothers to Eliminate Debt

 Make the Right Decision: Choose Between Debt Snowball & Debt Avalanche

-You could pay off your debts either by debt snowball method or debt avalanche method.
+You could pay off your debts either by the debt snowball method or the debt avalanche method.

 Debt Avalanche: You start by paying off your accounts, having the highest rate of interest first.
 The biggest advantage of the debt avalanche method is that you end up saving substantial money by eliminating high-interest rates one by one.